Osha Eye Wash Station Requirements Distance

 "Where the eyes or face of any employee may be exposed to injurious corrosive materials, suitable eye or face wash facilities shall be provided within the work area for immediate emergency use."

 That's the legal language.
-Because of that, the practical application?
+The practical application?
 That's where distance becomes critical.

 Understanding OSHA's 10-Second Rule